tlodge/fmundane-engine/server/README.md

 ---------------------

 This is the backend that deals with a future mundane experience.
-Note that it requires that the client is running and it requires that the server that communicates with the devices (ooi-experience) is also running.
+Note that it requires that the client is running and it requires that the drivers that communicate with the devices are also running.
 To run the server:

+To run in DEV mode

 ```
 cd [root]/server